Director of General Education

 Clarkson College offers a variety of Intercultural Communication courses, designed specifically to meet the needs of all students, whether relatively new to the health care field, or those with more experience.
 These courses emphasize the value in learning how to interact effectively with others in the culturally diverse and beautifully complex world in which we live and prepare to work.

-• IC 200 Developing Cultural Competence
+• ICC 200 Developing Cultural Competence

-• IC 220 Communicating Confidently Across Cultures
+• ICC 220 Communicating Confidently Across Cultures

 Humanities